janedoe941/cafealpha/_posts/2025-01-15-tech-sector.md

 > "Your water bottle is *dumb*.
 There, we said it.
 Make the intelligent switch to the smartest water bottle ever made."\
 > —HidrateSpark Pro ad

-Behold the gifts of modern technology!
-For the meager price of $69.99, you can now get your very own HidrateSpark Pro *smart water bottle*!
+Behold the gifts of modern technology: for the meager price of $69.99, you can now get your very own *HidrateSpark Pro smart water bottle*!
 A disruptive hi-tech innovation that will revolutionize hydration habits for generations to come, the HidrateSpark Pro smart wattle bottle connects via bluetooth to your smartphone or smartwatch to track your water intake and periodically remind you what a smart little boy you are (and that you need to hydrate regularly to maintain homeostasis).
 It even glows in fancy colors!
 But how will the HidrateSpark Pro know if you go to a restaurant and drink water from a dumb, ordinary glass?
 Easy, just manually log your water intake with the HidrateSpark Water Tracker app, free of charge.
 (Unless you want to customize the glow colors, for which you need a premium app membership.)
 The app even lets you compete with your friends to see who is the smartest water drinker ever!
 Best thing: the HidrateSpark Pro comes with a proprietary charger, so you'll have no choice but to buy an official HidrateSpark Pro replacement charger if your old one breaks.
 Why use standardized connectors like USB-C when a company can lock you into its own ecosystem?

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center; margin: 20px auto;">
   <img src="https://mma.prnewswire.com/media/1837196/HidrateSpark.jpg" alt="Glowing HidrateSpark Pro bottles with smartphone app">